-2.5 STABILITY
+2.3 STABILITY

-Users must cooperate with Western Power to achieve stable operation of the transmission networks and must install emergency controls as reasonably required by Western Power.
-The cost of installation, maintenance and operation of the emergency controls must be borne by the User.
+Users must cooperate with Western Power to achieve stable operation of the power system and appropriate measures must be taken to prevent instability.
+Such preventive measures, including provision of any emergency controls as reasonably required, must be identified and provided for at planning and design stage.
+The costs of installation, maintenance and operation of the emergency controls are to be borne by the User.